joshreback/joshreback.github.io/_posts/2020-10-31-Project-Euler-93.md

   return children
 ```

 Our goal in calling this function is to move one item out of the uncombined set and have it arithmetically be combined with the value we're building up.
-Ultimately, we're interested in the values where _all_ values where the uncombined set is empty -- that means that a, b, c, and d have all been arithmetically combined to produce a final value.
+Ultimately, we're interested in this function's outputs when the uncombined set is empty -- that means that a, b, c, and d have all been arithmetically combined to produce a final value.
 So, we need to repeatedly call this `get_children` function until the uncombined set is empty.
 To figure out how we need to call this function, it may help to think of the input/outputs to the function in the following way:
 ![Tree View](/images/TreeView.png "Tree View")

 Essentially, we are doing a Breadth-First style traversal of the space of possible values.
 Ultimately, we're interested in the leaves of this tree, because each leaf represents a particular arithmetic combination of values in which all of a, b, c, and d have been combined.
 The non-leaf nodes are the ones where there are one or more uncombined values.
 Our "get_children" function moves us from a node to each of its child nodes.
 The code below serves to repeatedly call our `get_children` function to produce all possible arithmetic combinations of a, b, c, and d: